marq24/emacberry.com/gpslogger.md

   traveled (especially useful for runners & bikers)
 - Night Mode in 4 different colors (yellow, blue, red and green)
 - Save current location to use it later with the "Guide me..."-Function
-- Store current location on the Clipboard (e.g. to paste it into a SMS or eMail)
+- Store current location on the Clipboard (e.g. to paste it into an SMS or eMail)
 - Support for wildlife tracking/recording (with the option to select from predefined location names)
 - Load and display a previously recorded path
 - Summarize information about a previously recorded path